-- Hold a current (within 24 months of the date of certification) Lifesaving Society National Lifeguard certification. - Be a minimum of 16 years of age as of the first day of the Ontario Lifeguard Championships.
+- Hold a current (within 24 months of the date of certification) Lifesaving Society Bronze Cross or National Lifeguard certification (see Composition of a team below). - Be a minimum of 15 years of age as of the first day of the Ontario Lifeguard Championships.